Zkwadia/WRO_FE_Team_Glitch/README.md

 ### Hardware
 We used a differential gearbox system that makes sure the rear wheels can spin at different rates while maintaining balanced power distribution.
 This component plays a crucial role in maintaining smooth and controlled movement, particularly when the robot is turning or when one wheel has less traction than the other.
 By balancing the torque between both wheels, the differential gear helps prevent skidding and ensures stable movement.
 We started by using LEGO gears, but because of their low stability, we decided to design and illustrate a customized ring gear by 3d printing and implement it in the mechanism.

+We used a Johnsons Quad 600RPM DC Motor connected to the rear wheels to move the bot forward.
+The motor is connected to the rear wheels through a differential gearbox.
+This allows both wheels to move at different speeds, which is required while turning or if one rear wheel has more traction that the other.
+This system works by connecting a pinion gear the the motor directly moves to a large, ring gear.
+Mounted on the ring gear, is a spider gear.
+This spider gear is connected to both side gears, which are connected directly to both rear wheels.
+The spider gear is critical to allowing both rear wheels to move at different speeds.
+This works as when wheel needs to rotate more than another, it has more load, putting more tension from that side on the gearbox.
+This makes the spider gear rotate in the other direction,

 ### Software
 Our drivetrain relies on
 ## Steering